Skip to content

 • Power off the VM to be migrated.

-• Detach the RDM disk from the VM.
+• Detach the RDM disk from the VM (steps are mentioned below).

-1. For each VM go to the Edit Settings, click on the cross icon near the RDM disks, keep “Delete files from storage” unchecked.
+1. Click on the cross icon near the RDM disks, and keep “Delete files from storage” unchecked.

-2. For each VM go to the Edit Settings,click on Remove the SCSI controller used by these disks, this will be in Physical sharing mode.
+2. Remove the SCSI controller used by these disks (this will be in Physical sharing mode).

-This ensures the snapshot and migration can proceed without errors.
+This ensures that the snapshot and migration can proceed without errors.

-Edit the RDM disk to add cinderBackendPool and volumeType.
+Edit each RDM disk to add cinderBackendPool and volumeType.
 Example:

 Terminal window